Tuning Neural Network Models for Better Accuracy

 Epoch 10/10

-Let us visualize the model training history by borrowing the following functions from the previous episode.
+Let’s visualize the model training history by utilizing the toolbox’s

 plot_loss